sarusapon/i3L-COVID19-PCR/README.md

 Output file will be generated on the same directory as the scripts

-(for PCR team, please message me anytime if you're confused about the setup or if there is any errors)
+(for PCR team, please message me anytime if you're confused about the setup or if there is any error)